BC46/FLSharp/README.md

 - Fixed the maneuver frame flickering after the undocking sequence ends.
 - Fixed light sources not working when attached to the player's ship; i.e. enabled "lightsource_cone" just for the player ship.
 - Increased Freelancer's limit of simultaneously enabled lights to at most 10.
+- Fixed the equipment stats flickering in the inventory menu when (un)mounting equipment and purchasing equipment with limited availability.

 More fixes and improvements may be added in the future.